masterkapilkumar/Smart-Contract-for-licensed-Media-distribution/README.md

 # Smart-Contract-for-licensed-Media-distribution
+## Running Code
+Soldity contract named Spotify is in **projectCode/Spotify.sol**.
+Unit tests were run on Nodejs Command line, tests are provided in **projectCode/codeInWeb3.txt**.

+## Assignment Information
 **The above code can be run on ganache local server and can also be deployed to testnet.
 The backend is fully secure and can be deployed as a smart contract considering the honest Creators.**